 Next, use the following commands in macOS Terminal to mount the EFI partition, which is where files related to OpenCore are stored.
 You can use the commands below to mount the EFI partition.

-Next, you can download the OpenCore Release 0.9.1 here and create a bootloader specifically for your PC or laptop, or use the Prebuilt OpenCore EFI here.
-Prebuilt EFI will save you a lot of time because we have made all the necessary customizations based on the OpenCore guide and will help you avoid mistakes and save time.
+Next, you can use the OpenCore Custom EFI to create a bootloader specifically for your PC or laptop.
+Prebuilt EFI will save you a lot of time because we have made all the necessary customizations based on the new OpenCore and will help you avoid mistakes and save time.

 After obtaining the EFI folder with the Config.plist file, copy all the files to the EFI partition, and we can move on to the next step.